 Pregnant employees and those applying for jobs cannot be discriminated against on the basis of their pregnancy, and those who have been discriminated against can pursue legal actions for financial recovery and other relief (including restoration of their jobs) pursuant to California and federal law.
 If you have experienced discrimination due to a pregnancy – either in hiring, advancement, or termination – or if you have been denied rights such as medical leave or reasonable accommodations on the job, you may have grounds for a lawsuit against your employer.

-By working with the employment discrimination team at The Law Offices of Brian I. Vogel of Pasadena, you can explore your options under California and federal law to win the recovery and justice you deserve, while sending a clear message to employers that they will be held accountable for violating the employment rights of pregnant employees across California.
+By working with the employment discrimination team at Vogel Law, APC of Pasadena, you can explore your options under California and federal law to win the recovery and justice you deserve, while sending a clear message to employers that they will be held accountable for violating the employment rights of pregnant employees across California.

 Pregnancy Discrimination in Employment Decisions